nextgis/docs_toolbox/source/vector2datalens.rst

 You can get a vector data layer at `data.nextgis.com <https://data.nextgis.com>`_.

+See also a `detailed instruction <https://docs.nextgis.com/docs_data/source/yandex_datalens.html>`_ on how to upload data to Yandex DataLens.

 Inputs:

 * Input vector – vector data layer or zip-archive.